mehanisik/bnglow/README.md

 ### Environment Variables

 If you're using any environment variables, make sure to add them in the Vercel Dashboard under Project Settings > Environment Variables.

-## Booking Integration

-The website integrates with Booking.com for reservations.
-The booking widget in the hero section:

-1. Collects check-in date, check-out date, and guest count
-2. Validates dates (prevents past dates, ensures checkout > checkin)
-3. Redirects to Booking.com property page with pre-filled parameters

-No backend is required - all booking is handled by Booking.com.

 ## License